5 Essential Tips for Business Owners

 ✅ Pro tip:

-Enable automatic updates for minor core updates and trusted plugins.
-Regularly check for major updates manually.
+Enable automatic updates for minor core updates and trusted plugins, and regularly check for major updates manually to ensure you know how to secure your website effectively.

 2. Install a Trusted Security Plugin to secure your website